Back to Search Results

 Preoperative measures that reduce wound infection include weight-based prophylactic antibiotics given within one hour before the incision, the addition of azithromycin when indicated, hair removal with clippers rather than shaving, and skin and vaginal cleansing.
 Preoperative showers should be encouraged before elective procedures.

 Several perioperative factors also reduce wound complications.
-These factors include proper hand hygiene, sterile technique, shorter operative time, adequate hemostasis, patient temperature regulation, adequate oxygenation, perioperative glycemic control and fluid replacement during surgery.
-Repeated doses of prophylactic antibiotics may be beneficial during surgery over 4 hours (based on cefazolin’s half-life) and/or if blood loss is greater than 1500 mL.
+These factors include proper hand hygiene, sterile technique, shorter operative time, adequate hemostasis, patient temperature regulation, adequate oxygenation, perioperative glycemic control, and fluid replacement during surgery.
+Repeating the dosing of prophylactic antibiotics is beneficial for surgerical durations of over 4 hours (based on cefazolin’s half-life) and if blood loss is greater than 1500 mL.
 Closure of the subcutaneous tissue reduces wound complications when there is more than 2 cm of adipose tissue.
-The use of subcutaneous skin closure is superior to closure with staples.
+Subcutaneous skin closure is superior to closure with staples.

 If infection is present, irrigation reduces the bacterial load.
 Water or warm saline may be used at low pressure.
 The addition of cleansing solutions is not necessary and may hinder wound healing.
 The wound should be irrigated at the time of initial evaluation and repeated when dressings are changed.
 Showering is also effective.